Congrats on the 2nd round - almost there :-)

 What does this mean for you and your preparation?

 Continue with your preparation, meaning

-- Rehearse and finetune your PEI answers with a coach or peers who know what they are talking about
+- Rehearse and finetune your fit answers with a coach or peers who know what they are talking about

-- Hone your case interview skills that are relevant for McKinsey (structuring, math, exhibit interpretation) with coaches and drills
+- Hone your case interview skills that are relevant (structuring, math, exhibit interpretation) with coaches and drills

 - Pay special attention to the areas where you received negative feedback in the first round.
 Second-round interviewers are aware and will dig deeper into these specific areas

 During the interview

 - Do not be surprised if the format deviates from what you expect

 - Stay calm and collected no matter what happens

 - Stay enthusiastic, and engaged, and portray the impression that you are happy to be here (partners love that...)